ogPenek/site-about-animals/README.md

 # site-about-animals
-this site hes been made by junior developer, so dont expect much.
+this site has been made by junior developer, so dont expect much.
 Oh, yeah, Im from Ukraine